How to Choose a Kitten

 - A clean and glossy coat with no dry flaking skin or bare patches.

 - A bright, friendly and alert manner.
 Healthy kittens are generally very playful and inquisitive.
-Although many kittens may be a little shy at first, a friendly kitten that comes up to you willingly may make a better pet.
+Although many kittens may be a little shy at first, a friendly kitten who comes up to you willingly may make a better pet.

 You May Also Like: